NexOS-sudo/PNGtoICO/README.md

 ## About The Project

-IconMasterConverter was created to solve a simple problem: the need for a quick, offline tool to create `.ico` files from `.png` images.
+IconMaster was created to solve a simple problem: the need for a quick, offline tool to create `.ico` files from `.png` images.
 This is especially useful for developers who need to generate icons for their Windows applications.
 The app is lightweight, requires no installation, and has a clean, modern interface.

 ### Features